A COMPLETE GUIDE TO THE BEST NORTH CEBU BEACHES!

 #8 PARADISE BEACH BANTAYAN

-Paradise Beach Bantayan, also known as Sandira Beach, is another one of the best beaches in northern Cebu and a must-see location to add your list of beaches to see in North Cebu.
+Paradise Beach Bantayan, also known as Sandira Beach, is another one of the best beaches in northern Cebu and a must-see location to add your list of North Cebu beaches to visit.

 Paradise Beach Bantayan can be found on the southeastern coastline of Bantayan Island.
 Using Google Maps, simply type in Paradise Beach or Sandira Beach and this will direct you to the exact pin location.